timrogers/gh-sizer/README.md

 ### Generating a script to size multiple repos

-The `gh sizer generate-script` command allows you to generate a Bash script to size all repos belonging to a specific user or organization.
+The `gh sizer generate-script` command allows you to generate a Bash or PowerShell script to size all repos belonging to a specific user or organization.

+#### Generating a Bash script

+By default, the `generate-script` command generates a Bash script.

 Just run the following command, replacing `gh-sizer-sandbox` with the user or organization whose repos you want to size:

 ```bash
 gh sizer generate-script gh-sizer-sandbox